 Can Congress Heights have it both ways, attract development—and the new, more affluent residents it brings—and preserve the diversity that has made the community the “Soul of the City,” as community residents call it?

 An urban planning studio at Georgetown University is giving it a try.
-Comprising students from both the Urban & Regional Planning program and Law Center, the class is devising an urban planning strategy for Congress Heights, which it will present to community leaders this spring.
+Comprising students from both the Master's in Urban & Regional Planning program and Law Center, the class is devising an urban planning strategy for Congress Heights, which it will present to community leaders this spring.
 Co-taught by Peter Byrne (Law) and Uwe Brandes (Urban Planning), this spring’s class represents an ongoing collaboration between the two instructors.